Worth County Courthouse (Missouri)

-Worth County Courthouse is a historic courthouse located at Grant City, Worth County, Missouri.
+Worth County Courthouse is a historic courthouse located at Grant City, Missouri, United States.
 It was built in 1898–1899, and is a 2 1/2-story, rectangular, brown brick building with elements of the Classical Revival and Renaissance Revival style.
 It has a hipped roof with dormers topped by a galvanized iron tower with a clock face on each facade.
 It has round arched opening and features a portico of three semi-elliptical arches and parapet.

 It was listed on the National Register of Historic Places in 1983.